 Normal urine specific gravity values are between 1.002 and 1.035.
 Values outside of this range suggest the sample has been tampered with or diluted.

 It is possible for a sample of urine to fail the urine specific gravity test.
 That is possible because the water in the urine freezes at a different temperature than the rest of the sample.
 The freezing or thawing process may make this discrepancy more dramatic.

 The pH of urine works similarly.
 A pH test measures how basic or acidic the urine is.
 A standard measurement is 6.0, though anywhere from 4.5 to 8.0 is considered typical.

-Excess amount of dilution or concentration within the urine sample can throw off the pH value.
+Excess amounts of dilution or concentration within the urine sample can throw off the pH value.
 This room for error may be the result of the condition of the sample itself.
 It can also happen in the freezing or thawing process, as this alters the pH balance.

 Properly storing and thawing your urine samples will also go a long way toward passing.
-Take your time with the thawing process if you can and avoid exposing your urine the high temperatures of a microwave.
+Take your time with the thawing process if you can and avoid exposing your urine to the high temperatures of a microwave.

 Use the natural warmth of the room or the low setting on a heating pad for the best thawing results.